diem/dip/lips/lip-10.md

 * **Data schema.** If URI starts with data:, wallet must interpret the URI as a [Data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) that contains profile picture encoded.
   * Ex.: *data:image/gif;base64,AAAAAAAA*
 * **Unencrypted http** schema must not be used to share profile pictures.

-Vasps can return a user profile picture in either format.
-HTTPS schema is more traditional, however using data schema allows to show profile pictures faster and avoid an extra HTTP request between VASPs.